rolison/BoardGameGeek-DataScience/README.md

 The project is based around the data provided by Board Game Geek (https://www.boardgamegeek.com)

+## Quirky Things I Have Found in the Data So Far...

+__Note__: Some data are poll based and therefore can change over time as more people contribute to a boardgame's data by voting in polls.
+Therefore my data is collected from a frozen point in time; things will surely change if I were to scrape again in a month, a year, etc.

+* One game was published in the year 3500 BC!
+It was an ancient Egyptian game called Senet (https://boardgamegeek.com/boardgame/2399/senet).
+There are many games on boardgamegeek.com that span across the centuries, such as Chess (1475 AD).

+* One game has a suggested age of 42+ for players! (https://boardgamegeek.com/boardgame/97683/south-african-railroads).
+Although only one/two people have voted on the suggested age poll for this boardgame, the vote was cast at 14+ years old.

 ## Description of Python Scripts

 ### collect_games.py